-We focus the vast expertise in our School around key themes that maximize our ability to provide mathematical solutions to global societal issues.
+We focus the vast expertise in our Department around key themes that maximize our ability to provide mathematical solutions to global societal issues.

 Using the latest theories and applying up to date mathematical testing methods, we ensure we are assisting today's key challenges in areas such as health, engineering, finance and the physical world.